armedbear/abcl/contrib/jss/README.markdown

 An interactive restart is available to resolve class ambiguity.

-Static calls are possible as well with the #" macro, but the first argument MUST BE A SYMBOL to distinguish
+Static calls are possible as well with the SHARPSIGN-QUOTATION_MARK macro, but the first argument *must* be a symbol to distinguish

      (#"getProperties" "java.lang.System")